keighrim/zenhub-card-movement-webhook/README.md

 * Secret: the secret key you use as `GITHUB_WEBHOOK_SECRET`
 * events: to minimize traffic load, pick `Branch or tag creation`, `Issue`, `Pull Requests`

 ##### The app only supports a single Zenhub board at a time.
 In other words, you need to have one instance of the webhook server for one Zenhub board.
-However, a single Zenhub board can be connect to a multiple github repositories across multiple organizations. in which case you need to hook all repositories (or organizations) to the server.
+However, a single Zenhub board can connect multiple github repositories across multiple organizations, in which case you need to hook all repositories (or organizations) to the webhook server.